giantswarm/docs/src/content/basics/cluster-size-autoscaling/index.md

 # Cluster size and autoscaling

+{{< platform_support_table aws="ga=v6.3.0" azure="roadmap=https://github.com/giantswarm/roadmap/issues/64" >}}

+## Introduction

-Starting with workload cluster release version {{% first_aws_autoscaling_version %}} for AWS you can leverage the benefits of the [Kubernetes autoscaler](https://github.com/kubernetes/autoscaler) to define the number of worker nodes in a cluster based on demand.
+Giant Swarm workload clusters on AWS provide the [Kubernetes cluster autoscaler](https://github.com/kubernetes/autoscaler) by default, to set the number of worker nodes in a cluster dynamically, based on demand.

-On Giant Swarm installations on Azure, on bare-metal, and on AWS prior to version {{% first_aws_autoscaling_version %}}, the cluster size would be defined statically.
+On Azure and on-premises (KVM) installations, the cluster size is defined statically.

 ## Setting scaling limits